 Materials

-Clay bricks suit rustic home designs.
-Brick isn’t prone to cracking and a single brick can be removed for replacement.
 The natural earthy tones contrast beautifully with the green colors of your outdoor area.
 You can install bricks in several ways and with or without other materials, like gravel and pebbles.

 Natural stones, like flagstone, are popular, but they require more maintenance.
-Stones are heavy, so if you’re planning on some DIY action, think again.
+Stepping Stones are heavy, so if you’re planning on some DIY action, think again.
 You should also consider sealing your walkway regularly to maintain the condition of your stones.

-Concrete pavers look a lot like clay bricks, but are far less expensive and easier to replace.
 Interlocking pavers are quite easy to install and can be used in curved or more innovative designs because they can be easily cut and shaped.
 They also come in several patterns, colors, and sizes.

 Gravel and pebbles are inexpensive and quite durable, as long as you place them on top of some landscape fabric to prevent the growth of weeds.
 Edging is extremely important to keep the gravel and pebbles in place.
-You can use plastic, stones, or even rocks to contain the walkway.
+You can use plastic, stepping stones, or even rocks to contain the walkway.

 Poured concrete walkways are quite easy to install, but regular maintenance is needed.
 While your concrete walkway can serve as an outdoor play area for your kids, it’s prone to cracking and you’ll have to seal it frequently.